probmods/probmods2/chapters/inference-algorithms.md

 ~~~~

 As we can see, this Markov chain has as its stationary distribution a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution) conditioned to be greater than 2.
 The Markov chain above *implements* the inference below, in the sense that it specifies a way to sample from the required conditional distribution.
-We can get the same computation using `Infer`:

 ~~~~
 var p = .7